veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Setup/Joining nodes/_index.md

 ***Note*** - In version 1.2.0, `-g` flag is deprecated but backward compatibility is supported.

 ***Note*** - In version 1.3, controller will auto shutdown any running unmanaged VMs under sudo anka list.
 For any manual maintainence of VMs under sudo, disjoin the node first.
+This was removed in version 1.4 onwards.

 ***Note*** - In version 1.3, the anka agent running on the nodes sends logs to the central controller.
 This is useful for debugging purposes.
 This can be disabled with --no-central-logging during ankacluster join command.